 Pea shoots are a very close second to sunflower shoots for many of the same reasons.
 Pea shoots taste, well, just like a sweet pea.
 If harvested early they are extremely tender with very little fiber.
 We grow two types, the pea shoot (Speckled pea) and pea tendrils (Green pea).
 The tendrils are a little sweeter than the pea shoots, though the pea shoots are a little fluffier and may be better as a snack.
 Pea shoots are great in a salad, in recipes or just added to your plate for a beautiful and tasty garnish.

 Some microgreens really stand out for being either extremely easy to grow or just down right difficult.
-Below I will list what we find to be nearly fool proof microgreens that anyone interested shouldn’t be afraid to try growing.
+Below I will list what we find to be nearly foolproof varieties that anyone interested shouldn’t be afraid to try growing.

 We never have any trouble selling bulls blood beets.
 With their bright red stems and leaves with multiple shades of red these are just gorgeous.
 We have not yet had a chef tell us they no longer want bulls blood beet microgreens.
 Not only do they look amazing, they also taste great, just like a full grown beet but maybe a little better due to being small.
 As a grower beet microgreens are one of the most difficult microgreens to grow, however with the right process this problem can be lessened.